albertfougy/Netmastery/docs/Network-Fundamentals/exploring-the-functions-of-networking.md

 A computer network can exist on its own, independent of other computer networks, and it can also connect to other networks.
 Globally speaking, the internet is an example of many interconnected networks.

-> A computer network connects devices that allows them to exchange data with each other, which facilitates information and resource sharing. - Cisco University.

 Eons ago, the internet only connected several mainframe computers with computer terminals.
 The mainframe computers were large, and their computing power was considered enormous, although their computing power is equivalent to today's smartphones.
 The internet now connects not only laptops, smartphones, and tablets, but also IoT (Internet of Things) devices, TVs, game consoles, and much more.
 The earlier concept of centralized computing is revived today in the cloud.

 Users who wish to connect their networks to the internet can acquire access through a service provider's access network.
 The service provider can use different technologies from dialup or broadband [telephony networks](https://en.wikipedia.org/wiki/Telephony), such as [ADSL networks](https://en.wikipedia.org/wiki/ADSL), cable networks, mobile, radio or fiber-optic networks.
 Service provider networks cover large geographical areas and connect with other providers for global coverage.